Ukraine war: 'Drone attack' hits airport in northwest Russia city of Pskov

 Pskov is more than 600km (372 miles) away from Ukraine, close to the border with Estonia.

+Ukraine has not said it was involved in the incident but it rarely comments on attacks inside Russia.

-In recent weeks Ukraine has increased its use of explosive drones to attack targets inside Russia.
+In recent weeks the country is believed to have increased its use of explosive drones to attack targets inside Russia.

+- The Russian military said it had downed three Ukrainian drones over the southern region of Bryansk and one over the central region of Oryol

+- Russia's Tass news agency reported that airspace above Moscow's Vnukovo airport had been closed.

-"The defence ministry is repelling a drone attack in Pskov's airport," regional governor Mikhail Vedernikov said on Telegram.
+"The defence ministry is repelling a drone attack on Pskov's airport," Pskov regional governor Mikhail Vedernikov said on Telegram.

 Mr Vedernikov, who said he was at the scene of the attack, added: "According to preliminary information, there are no victims."

-Russia's Tass state news agency, quoting emergency services, reported the damage to the aircraft.
+Tass, quoting emergency services, reported the damage to the aircraft.

 "As a result of the drone attack, four Il-76 aircraft were damaged," it said.
 "A fire broke out and two planes burst into flames."